-After importing the SSL Certificate to your Exchange 2007 server, you need to obtain your certificates thumbprint to configure Exchange 2007 to use this SSL Certificate to secure email connections.
-For Exchange 2007, follow the instructions below to configure your server.
+After importing the SSL Certificate to your Exchange 2010 server, you need to configure Exchange 2010 to use the certificate to secure email connections.
+Follow the instructions below to configure your Exchange 2010 server.

 If you have not yet imported the SSL Certificate, see SSL Certificate Importing Instructions: DigiCert Certificate Utility.

-On the Start menu, click All Programs > Microsoft Exchange 2007 > Exchange Management Shell.
+On the Start menu, click Programs > Microsoft Exchange 2010 > Exchange Management Console.

 Test Your Installation

 To verify that the installation is correct, use our DigiCert® SSL Installation Diagnostics Tool and enter the DNS name of the site (i.e. www.yourdomain.com, or mail.yourdomain.com) that you are securing to test your SSL Certificate.

 If you run into certificate errors, try repairing your certificate trust errors using DigiCert® Certificate Utility for Windows.
 If this does not fix the errors contact support.